Denticity: High denticity ligands

 Larger ions, such as the lanthanides, Ca^{2+}, and Ba^{2+} prefer coordination numbers greater than 6.
 For firmly binding these ions, ligands of denticity greater than six are often used.
-One example is the triaminopentacarboxylate derived from pentetic acid (HO2CH2N(CH2N(CH2CO2H)2)2.
+One example is the triaminopentacarboxylate (APCA) derived from pentetic acid (HO2CH2N(CH2N(CH2CO2H)2)2.
 A related ligand is 1,4,7,10-tetraazacyclododecane-1,4,7,10-tetraacetate (DOTA).